 There are plenty of built-in indicators to use, and if you don’t think that’s enough, you can even build your own using their technology.

 SEC Edgar Company Filings

-Now, even if your day trading strategy primarily involves technical analysis, this is a free resource you should always use.
+Now, even if your day trading strategy primarily involves technical analysis, this is free day trading information you should always use.
 It makes sense to combine catalysts and technicals.
 For example, if you’re looking for a break out play and notice a stock gapping above resistance, you should see whether it had any corporate news.

 All you have to do is type in the company name and you’re able to see press releases and other information.

 When you’re day trading, you need to know whether a stock released earnings or not.
 A lot of times, you’ll see stocks gapping up or down significantly, and if it’s earnings season, you might want to avoid those, depending on your style of trading.